-Depart London Heathrow on your scheduled overnight flight to Durban
+Depart London Heathrow on your scheduled overnight flight to Johannesurg

-On arrival in Durban, collect your hire car and take a scenic drive through to KwaZulu Natal and to Hartford House where you spend the next three nights.
+Connect with your onward flight to Durban, and on arrival collect your hire car and take a scenic drive through to KwaZulu Natal and to Hartford House where you spend the next three nights.
 This drive should take approximately four and a half hours but is easy driving and you should arrive at Hartford House in time for one of their fantastic lunches.

 This is the perfect base from which to explore the beautifully scenic Midlands, with its array of craft shops, stunning scenery and wide range of activities on offer.
 The Midlands Meander is a famous route through the area and will allow you to see many of its highlights.